cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_prepare_data.md

 <!--  ----------------------------------------- -->
 <!--            Summary	                        -->
 <!--  ----------------------------------------- -->
-## Type of data accepted by VizieR: summary
+## Summary: Type of data accepted by VizieR

 ::::::::::::::::::::::::::::::::::::: keypoints